hrvach/deskhop/README.md

 - Add indications on the silkscreen for pin1 on the ADuM1201
 - Add indications on the silkscreen for which Raspberry Pi Pico pins need to be soldered

+... done, waiting on PCBs to re-test and verify everything.
+Stay tuned for an updated version!

 ## Case

 Since I'm not very good with 3d, the case is [simple and basic](case/) but does the job.
 It should be easy to print, uses ~33g of filament and takes a couple of hours.